 A Catalog can be easily updated and used (referenced) by many BOMs.
-Some reason to store items in a Catalog are:
+Some reasons to store items in a Catalog are:

 The types of items you may wish to keep in a catalog may include:

-You can think about BOMs and Parts in the following way: (UPDATE THIS GRAPHIC)
+You may think about Catalogs, BOMs and Parts in the following way: